rei/rei-cedar-docs/docs/patterns/alerts/README.md

 ### Don't use when
 - There is no action which the user must take.
 - The alert provides context to the page or page section.
-- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications))
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications)
-- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
-- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications)
-- User interaction is required or content is critical to the user flow (see [Modal](../../components/modal/))
+- User interaction is required or content is critical to the user flow (see [Modal](../../components/modal/)
-- The message contains a rich UI experience where users interaction is not required (see [Modal](../../components/modal/))
+- The message contains a rich UI experience where users interaction is not required (see [Modal](../../components/modal/)

 ### Alert Dialog
 Most often, transient alert notifications will use a [modal dialog](../../components/modal/)